 This way, the clone of the Windows 10 system will be transferred to SSD.
 However, if the Windows system does not get activated, then go through the next step.

 You can try using another effective third-party software to do transfer Windows 10 to the SSD.

 Download it from a source that is virus-free.
 Once it is downloaded, open the setup file and begin the installation procedure.
 After installing, open it and select the option called “Clone”.

 Then click on the option called “Disk Clone”.
 After that, make a selection of the hard drive.
 Choose the current one.
 Then select the target location as SSD.
 Then click on the option called “Optimize for SSD”.
 After that click on the option called “Next”.

 Now the system cloning process will begin.
 If there is no enough space in the disk, you’d get a message that says the drive is too big.
 In that case, you’d have to clear more files to make space.
 Another way to get around this factor is to remove the HDD partition in the following way:

 From the “Start” button, go to the option called “This PC”.
 Then, from there right-click on the current Windows system.
 After that, click on the option called “Format”.

 If you followed the first two methods on clone HDD to SSD windows 10, then by now you’ve successfully transferred Windows 10 into the SSD without any hassle.
 But however, there’s one more thing you need to do after that.

-The next thing to do is make a new folder for the backed up data in the old drive.
-Rename it after you’ve created.
+The next thing to do is make a new folder for the backed-up data in the old drive.
+Rename it after you’ve created it.
 Then, go to the option called “Users” from the C directory.
-Now go to username.
+Now go to the username.
 Among the list of users, go to their properties.
 From there, select the tab called “Location”.